sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	!!! info "BOOT and GPIO0"
 		The ESP32 GPIO pin 0 is connected to the BOOT button.
 But is also used by the firmware to generate the 50MHz clock for the RMII Ethernet PHY interface.

-		Pressing the BOOT button while the firmware is running in mode 2 (WiFi) will interrupt the clock and cause Ethernet communication with the mosaic-X5 to fail.
+		Pressing the BOOT button while the firmware is running in mode 2 (WiFi) will interrupt the clock and cause Ethernet communication with the mosaic-T to fail.

 ## Jumpers